-1st Church Preschool utilizes the Connecticut Preschool Curriculum Framework to guide its curriculum in the development and implementation of its educational program.
+1st Church Preschool utilizes the Connecticut Early Learning Development Standards as a framework to guide its curriculum in the development and implementation of its educational program.

 Our curriculum offers opportunities for learning and skill development in the areas of language, literacy, cognition, creative arts, science, social studies, mathematics, health and social-emotional and physical development.

 Children are encouraged to make choices and to participate in a range of activities that include block building, dramatic play, indoor climbing, crayons and paint, water and sand play, play with paint and crayons, play-dough and clay, water and sand, reading and listening to stories, music and movement, puzzles and manipulatives, cooking, and caring for plants and animals.
 Outdoor activities include swings and climbers, sand and digging boxes, water tables, tricycles, a playhouse, open space and gardens.

 Teachers organize activities and set up indoor and outdoor environments so that children can play by themselves, with others, and with a variety of materials that encourage skills such as problem solving, artistic expression, small and large muscle control, visual and auditory discrimination, hand-eye coordination, and knowledge of the surrounding world.